zwave-js/node-zwave-js/docs/api/node.md

 - `filename`: The name of the firmware file (including the extension)
 - `rawData`: A buffer containing the original firmware update file

-If successful, `extractFirmware` returns an `Firmware` object which can be passed to the `updateFirmware` method.

-If no firmware data can be extracted, the method will throw.

 Example usage:

 ```ts